freifunk-gluon/gluon/docs/package/gluon-config-mode-geo-location.rst

 gluon-config-mode-geo-location-with-map
 ---------------------------------------

-The package ``gluon-config-mode-geo-location-with-map`` will additionally and a map where users can pick a position.
-This map will only shown if the users computer will have an internet connection.
+The package ``gluon-config-mode-geo-location-with-map`` will additionally add a map where users can pick a position.
+This map will only be shown if the users computer has an internet connection.

 site.conf
 ^^^^^^^^^

-This option is valid for both typ of package.
+This option is valid for both package variants.

 config_mode.geo_location.show_altitude \: optional
   - ``true`` the altitude section in config mode is shown